Events & News

 Preview: 6pm (MY), 10am (UK), 19 March 2022

 In Transit is delighted to present ‘Nineteen forty - 2022’, showcasing works by artists - Pablo Paillole, Yasmine Aminanda, Abdul Shakir and Charlie Fitz – as part of the pilot residency.
 The exhibition explores our relationship with the past and how this informs the way we view ourselves, others, and build the future.
+The presented works use archival structures as a tool for questioning the worlds we find ourselves within.
+Some works examine identity and representation by bringing to the forefront issues such as, the extent to which social and ethnic groups are present in mass-media depictions, and how these portrayals are being shaped.

 This exhibition is co-curated by Celina Loh and Elizabeth Low.